-For starters, when you skip meals like breakfast, you are setting yourself up for fat gain for that day.
+For starters, when you skip meals, you are setting yourself up for fat gain for that day.
 Here’s why: Though your stomach may be saying, “I’m fine,” your body is interpreting that long 10-hour stretch of no food as famine, and it starts saving fat.
 It also pumps out hormones, like ghrelin, which scientists call a hunger hormone.
 High levels of this hormone drive you to “EAT, AND EAT NOW.”
-That’s why, as you pass a patisserie after lunch on the way back to the office, croissants call out to you.
+That’s maybe why, as you pass a patisserie after lunch on the way back to the office, croissants call out to you.
 And it’s why you can’t resist the mega-man’s sampler meal at the Mexican restaurant that night.

-These can’t-resist cravings are not about will power, or the lack of it.
+These can’t-resist cravings may not about will power, or the lack of it.
 They’re about hormones – demanding, biological forces that are bearing down on you, urging you to “EAT EVERYTHING IN SIGHT BECAUSE A FAMINE IS JUST AROUND THE CORNER.”

 Hormones thwart your efforts to shed weight not only because they send out “BINGE” signals but also because they alter the way your body burns calories.
 In the 1970s, nutrition scientists told us: “You are what you eat.”
 Now they’re saying: “You are what your body does with what you eat.”
 The stress caused by the famine state (which is triggered when you skip breakfast) PLUS the general stresses of daily living (deadlines, confrontations, sleep troubles) cause your body to send out stress hormones like cortisol that change the way your body metabolizes food and stores fat.